bmclku/bmclku.github.io/content/event/20240318/index.md

 ---
-title: Korea University
+title: A photo of the Korea University artifact

-event: Example event
+event: This is a random photo
 event_url:

 location: Korea University